thatGuyAnes/anes.notes.io/docs/log/01-day-one.md

 Made a basic doc website to host my logs.

-Struggeled a bit with setting up the sidebar (Always read documentation).
+Struggled a bit with setting up the sidebar (Always read documentation).

 ### Thoughts